Introduction

 1. MongoDB vs MySQL: Database Model

-A database model is a logical structure of data and relationships between the data.
+A a database management systems model is a logical structure of data and relationships between the data.
 It is used to describe how data is stored and accessed by a database management system.
 The most common models are relational, hierarchical, and document-oriented models.

 MongoDB is a document-oriented NoSQL database while MySQL is a relational database.